oxarbitrage/my-first-zcash-chapter-7/shielded-addresses.md

 Upcoming sections will cover shielded transactions, bridging our understanding of Zcash's protocol and its main features.

-### Sprout shielded addresses and keys
+### 7.2.3.1 Sprout shielded addresses and keys

 This addresses are legacy, there is no RPC method available for creating this type of addresses anymore but they are still part of the protocol and there is still value in the sprout shielded pool.
-For this reaon and because they are part of the Zcash history we will study them in details here.
+For this reaon and because they are part of the Zcash history we will study them with some level of details here.

 Sprout addresses, although legacy, remain an integral part of the Zcash protocol, holding value within the sprout shielded pool.
 Despite the absence of RPC methods for creating new Sprout addresses, understanding their mechanics is important not only due to their historical significance within Zcash but also because it lays the foundational knowledge necessary for comprehending the advancements and distinctions of later shielding technologies, such as Sapling and Orchard.